collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 If you go see the "Terminal" in which you launched your node client, you can see that the client automatically restarted each time you saved a file, just as with the server.
 This is the goal of the `npm run watch [process_name]` command.
 :::

-If you go back to your controller, you should now see the interface updated with you connected client:
+If you go back to your controller, you should now see the interface updated with your connected client:

 ![controller](../assets/tutorials/node-clients/controller.png)
 And if you click on the "trigger sound" button, the "make some noise!" should in turn appear in the terminal where you launched your _thing_ client: